nokyotsu/parrots/en/1_ayeaye.md

 out in the middle of the Indian Ocean and they couldn't get there.

-They couldn't get there until about 1500 years ago, when due to startling advances in twig technology ((laughter)) they were able to get there in boats, and eventually planes.
+They couldn't get there until about 1500 years ago, when due to startling advances in twig technology ((laughter.)) they were able to get there in boats, and eventually planes.
 And suddenly the lemurs, that have had this place for themselves for millions and millions and millions of years, were suddenly facing their old enemy: the monkey.